Self-contained two-layer shallow water theory of strong internal bores: Jump conditions

-where the plus and minus signs refer to the opposite directions of propagation, $\dot{\xi}^{+}=-\dot{\xi}^{-},$ which are admitted by the mass and momentum conservation for a bore of given height.
-Note that the propagation velocity of weak bores $(\eta\rightarrow\eta_{0})$ reduces to the respective characteristic velocity (\ref{eq:Cpm}): $\dot{\xi}^{\pm}\rightarrow\lambda^{\pm},$ which defines the speed of small-amplitude disturbances.
-Because the energy flux (\ref{eq:deps}) changes sign with the direction of propagation, only one direction of propagation is admitted for a bore of given height with quiescent fluid on one side.
-The front $(\eta_{0})$ and back $(\eta)$ heights of bores admitted by the hyperbolicity constraint, $\vartheta^{2}\le1,$ and the respective direction of propagation are shown in figure \ref{fig:h0h} for various $\alpha.$ As noted above, with $\alpha=0$ and $\alpha=\infty,$ the generalised momentum equation reduces to (\ref{eq:mnt}) and (\ref{eq:crc}), whereas $\alpha=1$ and $\alpha=-1$ describe a pressure drop across discontinuity determined solely by the top and bottom layers, respectively.
-The front and back heights for which the hyperbolicity constraint is satisfied depend on $\text{\ensuremath{\alpha}.}$ For each combination of heights, a bore propagating either downstream $(\dot{\xi}>0)$ or upstream $(\dot{\xi}<0)$ is in principle possible depending on the energy dissipation constraint.
-The respective regions for $\alpha=0$ and $\alpha=\infty$ are centrally symmetric, whereas for $\alpha=\pm1$ they are centrally reflected images of each other.
-As seen, the last two values exclude bores with $\eta_{0}\rightarrow\pm1$ which correspond to deep and shallow quiescent states on the right of the front.
+where the plus and minus signs refer to the opposite directions of propagation, i.e., $\dot{\xi}^{+}=-\dot{\xi}^{-},$ which are both permitted by the mass and momentum balance conditions.
+Because the energy balance (\ref{eq:deps}) changes sign with the direction of propagation, only one direction is usually permitted for the bore of given height.
+The possible downstream $(\eta_{0})$ and upstream $(\eta)$ heights of bores permitted by the hyperbolicity constraint $(\vartheta^{2}\le1)$ and their direction of propagation are shown in Fig. \ref{fig:h0h} for various $\alpha.$ As discussed before, $\alpha=0$ corresponds to the basic momentum equation (\ref{eq:mnt}), in which both layers contribute equally to the pressure drop across the jump. $\alpha=1$ and $\alpha=-1$ correspond to the pressure drops determined by the top and bottom layer, respectively. $\alpha\rightarrow\infty$ corresponds to the circulation conservation law (\ref{eq:crc}), which is based on the assumption that the pressure drops across the discontinuity in both layers are equal.
+The downstream and upstream heights which satisfy the hyperbolicity constraint depend on $\text{\ensuremath{\alpha}.}$ For each such combination of heights, bore can propagate either downstream $(\dot{\xi}>0)$ or upstream $(\dot{\xi}<0)$ depending on the energy constraint (\ref{eq:deps}).
+As seen in Fig. \ref{fig:h0h}, the respective regions in the $(\eta_{0},\eta)$ plane for $\alpha=0$ and $\alpha=\infty$ are centrally symmetric, whereas for $\alpha=\pm1$ they are centrally reflected images of each other.
+The last two values exclude the bores with $\eta_{0}\rightarrow\pm1,$ which correspond to deep and shallow downstream states, respectively.

+In all four cases, the direction of propagation can be seen in Fig. \ref{fig:h0h} to reverse along two lines: $\eta=\eta_{0}$ and $\eta=0.$ The first (diagonal) line corresponds to infinitesimal-amplitude waves.
+In this limit, the propagation speed (\ref{eq:xid}) becomes equal to the characteristic velocity (\ref{eq:Cpm}).
+The second (horizontal middle) line corresponds to the bores with the upstream interface located at the channel mid-height.
+These bores are exceptional.
+First, in contrast to all other bores, they conserve the energy and, thus, can propagate in either direction.
+Second, their velocity of propagation is independent of their height and equal to $\pm\frac{1}{2}$ for all $\alpha$.
+It means that these bores conserve also the circulation.
+These are exactly the properties of the so-called solibores (see Eqs.
+(3.33) and (3.34) in \citep{Esler2011}) which appear as permanent-shape solutions in the weakly non-hydrostatic approximation described by Eq. (\ref{eq:mcc}).